facebook/facebook-php-business-sdk/README.md

 // Initialize a new Session and instantiate an Api object Api::init($app_id, $app_secret, $access_token);

-// The Api object is now available trough singleton
+// The Api object is now available through singleton
 $api = Api::instance();

 ```